 You can now hide your WhatsApp status or when you were last seen, which is great.
 But for your own personal usage, sometimes, you might want to mark a message as unread.

 Think about it in email.
 The ability to right-click and mark as unread is a great way to remind yourself that you haven’t fully registered an email, that you need to reply to it, or that it’s important in some way.

 You can now do that in WhatsApp too.
-Choose a chat with any contact or group, long-press on it, and tap “Mark as Unread”—yup, as simple as that.
+Choose a chat with any contact or group, long-press on it, and tap “Mark as Unread”.
 You can do the opposite too—long-press a chat you haven’t read and you’ll see an option to “Mark as Read”, so it seems like you’ve read the message without ever opening the chat.

 Do note that this doesn’t mean change the message’s status for your recipient.
 The recipient still sees that you have read the message.
 It only reflects as unread in your own phone.

-Mark as read/unread has also made its way to WhatsApp Web on your desktop.
+Mark as read/unread has also made its way to WhatsApp Web.